 13. Let Hot Water Sit In the Tub

 After taking a bath, don’t let all that hot steam go to waste.
-Instead, leave the door open for some time to let the water evaporate to increase the moisture level in your house.
+Instead, leave the door open for some time to let the water evaporate, increasing the moisture level in your house.

 14. Shorten Your Showers